onflow/flow-playground-tutorials/tutorials/07-resource-compose/README.md

 flow transactions send transactions/tx02_AddToppings.cdc --signer customer
 ```

-As you can see in the emulator window, this will result in the following error log :
+As you can see in the emulator window, this will result in the following error log:

 ```console
 "Could not borrow reference for adding toppings, only the cook can add toppings."